I believe organisations can build a culture of respect and equality through sexuality education

 Sexuality and Relationships Education (SRE) is now a feature of the HPE stream of the Australian Curriculum from Prep to Year 10.
 Respectful relationships education that promotes gender equality has been identified as a key contributor to reducing Violence Against Women with the Queensland Government recently making respectful relationships education a compulsory initiative of the new Sexual Violence Framework.

 However, not everyone in a school environment can, or wants to, deliver this information.
 Gold Coast Sexology is here to help because there are too many benefits of RSE to not deliver it.
+Download this flyer for a great summary of how GCSx can support your school.

 I provide professional development to staff to implement proactive approaches to several relevant classroom issues.
 It is advisable that teachers (depending on year level) receive training in: